Welcome to Student Voice

 - SpeakUp Projects

-Across Ontario, SpeakUp projects are helping students like you engage both academically and socially by leading projects that they design and implement with the support of their learning community.
-To date, thousands of students in grades 7-12 have actively led or participated in more than 7,000 projects in hundreds of schools.
+SpeakUp Projects grants can help you, the students, get your voices heard and take action by leading projects that make a difference in your school.
+To date, thousands of students in grades 7-12 have actively led or participated in more than 9,000 projects in hundreds of schools across Ontario.

 Learn how you can start putting your ideas into action.